How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 2. Stacking trading allowance + expenses.
 You can't claim the £1,000 trading allowance and deduct actual expenses.
 It's one or the other, whichever leaves you with the lower taxable profit.
 Most blogs get this wrong.

 3. Missing the 5 October registration deadline.
-If you crossed £1,000 trading income in 2026/27, you must register for Self Assessment by 5 October 2027.
-Miss it and the penalty starts at £100 — even if you don't owe any tax.
+If your gross trading income crossed £1,000 in 2026/27, you must register for Self Assessment by 5 October 2027.
+HMRC says registering late could lead to a penalty, so register as soon as possible if you miss the deadline.

 4. Treating Capital Gains and trading income as the same thing.
 Selling personal items over £6,000 each = potential CGT.
 Reselling items for profit = trading income.
 Different calculations, different allowances, different forms.